-On this note, we would like to thank our Board of Directors, management and staff for their hard work and dedication towards World Class Global.
-We would also like to express our appreciation to our shareholders, who have placed their unwavering faith and trust in us.
+On behalf of the Board of Directors, I would like to express our appreciation to all our Directors, management and staff for their commitment and contribution towards World Class Global.
+I would also like to thank our valued shareholders for their staunch support in us.
+We will continue to journey on and steer the Group to attain greater achievements.